phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-admin/group/doc-groups.md

 - Managing the Sundayschool groups
 - Classifying the menues, by "types" in the left sidebar; which is as possible with the classic groups than the sundayschool groups.

-Via the "basket", the users will be able to :
+Via the "Cart", the users will be able to :

 - Do CSV extractions
 - Print
 - access to a directory
 - access to labels
 - access to badges
+- Making appointment
+- get an address book of the group persons

 ##Have access to the groups